Loading

 OUR PROGRAM

-Children´s experiences shape their motivation and approaches to learning.
+Children’s experiences shape their motivation and approaches to learning.
 When teachers design learning experiences, they take into consideration students’ age and developmental stage, individual needs, and characteristics, as well as what is culturally important for each child.

-Perhaps the most natural tendency of children is to play.
+The most natural tendency of children is to play.
 At UAS we harness children’s love of play to learning.
-The Early Childhood utilizes the Pyramid Project Program, which embeds instruction and planned play activities into students’ daily school routines and is a comprehensive curriculum framework.
+The Early Childhood uses the Pyramid Project Program, which embeds instruction and planned play activities into students’ daily school routines and is a comprehensive curriculum framework that includes: the development of the whole child, using effective teaching approaches, designing safe physical environments that foster active learning and proper behavior, teaching academic and social skills and design schedules and activities that maximize engagement and learning.

 A FOCUS ON THE WHOLE CHILD